Texas Gun Laws made Simple.

 Q: Can I carry a firearm on my person?

-A: Yes, with proper licensing (Concealed Handgun License) you may carry a pistol or revolver on your person so long as it remains concealed.
+A: Yes, with proper licensing (Concealed Handgun License) you may carry a pistol or revolver on your person.
 Long guns (rifles / shotguns) do not have to be concealed, but must be carried in a manner not calculated to cause alarm, and do not require a license.

 Q: Can I strap a gun on my hip in Texas?